2013 Scion FR-S Interior

 - "A white-faced analog tachometer, with a 7,500 rpm redline, takes center stage in the primary instrument cluster.
 There is a 160-mph analog speedometer to its left and a coolant temperature and fuel level gauge to the right.
 All are easy to read." -- Autoblog

-So far, little comment has been made about the Scion FR-S’ cargo space.
-However, it’s likely similar to the 6.9 cubic feet of space available in its platform mate, the Subaru BRZ.
+The 2013 Scion FR-S has 6.9 cubic feet of trunk space, which is fairly small for the class.
 One test driver notes that the back seats fold flat to make the space more useful.

 - "With the rear seat folded, there's enough room in its trunk for a full set of mounted wheels and tires, a gas can, tools, and a helmet.
 Take all that out … and you'll have space for two golf bags." -- Motor Trend